hippopotamus-prime/prison/README.md

 ## Free Software
-The Prison is free software as described by the GNU General Public License (v2).
-See LICENSE for details.
+The Prison is free software as described by the GNU General Public License (v3).
+See LICENSE.md for details.

 The color background graphics (gfx/bg[0-3]_color.bmp) are from public domain sources.